Learn how to use Stream Authentication to password-protect specific Streams in your Hub.

 - You can see at a glance which Streams have Stream Authentication enabled/disabled by using the Authentication column in the list of Streams on the Content menu.
 For non-Marketing/Sales Streams, Not Applicable will be shown here.

 - Enabling Stream Authentication on a Stream will also automatically configure the Stream to prevent it from being crawled by search engine robots.
-This will be reflected on the list of Streams (i.e. the Stream will show as no-index/no-follow), but the toggle shown next to the No Robots Meta Tag setting on the Options tab won't change.
+This will be reflected on the list of Streams (i.e. the Stream will show as no-index/follow), but the toggle shown next to the No Robots Meta Tag setting on the Options tab won't change.

 - If you want, you can override the appearance of the Stream Authentication login page to style it in any way you like by using Custom Code.
+See this Hub Hack for help.

 - If you enable both Hub Authentication and Stream Authentication at the same time, they will be in effect independently.
 In other words, entering the Hub password will not also provide access to any protected Stream: each Stream with Stream Authentication enabled will still prompt for a passphrase.